AndrewSukhobok95/coursera-go-uci/course_2/README.md

     i := 1
     defer fmt.Println(i+1)  // i+1 is evaluated when program hits this line
                             // So, i = 1 and i + 1 = 2
+                            // It is evaluated, however, not executed
-    i++                     // Now i is incremented and i = 2 fmt.Println(“Hello!”)
+                            // It will be 2, when it comes to the excution i++                     // Now i is incremented and i = 2 fmt.Println(“Hello!”)
 }